-As you may or may not be aware, on September 6, 2016, Governor Cuomo signed legislation making New York the first state in the nation to require all school districts to test potable water systems for lead contamination and to take responsive actions if necessary.
-The newly released New York State Department of Health regulations have defined a considerably higher standard for acceptable levels of lead than that previously defined by the Environmental Protection Agency (EPA) which was 20 parts per billion (ppb).
-Under this new standard, an “action plan” must be developed for any outlet where lead levels are found to be above 15 parts per billion (ppb).
-An outlet is defined as any water supply (fountain, faucet, etc.) which is used, or may potentially be used, for drinking or cooking.
+On September 6, 2016, Governor Cuomo signed legislation making New York the first state in the nation to require all school districts to test potable water systems for lead contamination and to take responsive actions, if necessary.
+The New York State Department of Health regulations have defined a considerably higher standard for acceptable levels of lead than that previously defined by the Environmental Protection Agency (EPA), which was 20 parts per billion (ppb).
+Under this 2016 standard, an “action plan” must be developed for any outlet where lead levels are found to be above 15 parts per billion (ppb).
+An outlet is defined as any water supply (fountain, faucet, etc.) that is used, or may potentially be used, for drinking or cooking.

 - Older fixtures and piping and/or solder

 School safety is paramount to the mission of the Sherburne-Earlville Central School District and we are committed to providing a safe, secure learning environment.
 A copy of our test results is available on our website at www.secsd.org

 , along with the required Lead Remediation Plan.
 Should you have questions, please contact the District Office at 607-674-7300.